thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

   fmap :: (a -> b) -> f a -> f b
 {% endhighlight %}

-This says we've got some Functor `f` and it's interface is a function called `fmap`. `fmap` takes two arguments.
-The first is a function that takes values of some time (called `a`) and returns values of some potentially different type (called `b`).
+This says we've got some Functor `f` and its interface is a function called `fmap`. `fmap` takes two arguments.
+The first is a function that takes values of some type (called `a`) and returns values of some potentially different type (called `b`).
 The second is a Functor that holds `a` values ('f a').
 The return type is a Functor that holds `b` values (`f b`).
 One important note `a` & `b` don't have to be different types, but they can be.